leiyangleon/Geogrid/README.md

 ## 5. Instructions

+Note:
-* It is recommended to run ISCE up to the step where coregistered SLC's are done, e.g. "mergebursts" for using topsApp.
+* For radar data, it is recommended to run ISCE up to the step where co-registered SLC's are done, e.g. "mergebursts" for using topsApp.
+* For optical data, the optical images have to be co-registered with the same posting as well as the same x- and y-limits in map coordinates.

-For quick use:
+**For quick use:**
+_Radar data:_
-* Refer to the file "testGeogrid.py" for the usage of the module and modify it for your own purpose
+* Refer to the file "testGeogrid_ISCE.py" (with ISCE) for the usage of the module and modify it for your own purpose
 * Input files include the master image folder (required), slave image folder (required), a DEM (required), local surface slope maps, velocity maps
 * Output files include 1) the range and azimuth pixel indices, 2) the range and azimuth coarse displacement, 3) the conversion coefficients from radar range and azimuth displacement to motion velocity in geographic x-coordinate, and 4) the conversion coefficients from radar range and azimuth displacement to motion velocity in geographic y-coordinate.

+_Optical data:_
+* Refer to the file "testGeogrid_ISCE.py" (with ISCE) and "testGeogridOptical.py" (standalone) for the usage of the module and modify it for your own purpose
+* Input files include the image 1 (required), image 2 (required), a DEM (required), local surface slope maps, velocity maps
+* Output files include 1) the horizontal and vertical pixel indices, 2) the horizontal and vertical coarse displacement, 3) the conversion coefficients from horizontal and vertical displacement to motion velocity in geographic x-coordinate, and 4) the conversion coefficients from horizontal and vertical displacement to motion velocity in geographic y-coordinate.

 _Note: among these, 1) will always be created, while 2-4) will be generated contingent upon that local surface slope and velocity maps are provided_

-For modular use:
+**For modular use:**
-* In Python environment, type the following to import the "geogrid" module and initialize the "geogrid" object
+* In Python environment, type the following to import the "Geogrid" module and initialize the "Geogrid" object

+_With ISCE:_

        import isce
-       from components.contrib.geoAutorift.geogrid.Geogrid import Geogrid
+       from contrib.geo_autoRIFT.geogrid import Geogrid, GeogridOptical
-       obj = Geogrid()
+       obj = Geogrid() or obj = GeogridOptical() obj.configure()

-       obj.configure()
+_Standalone:_

+       import GeogridOptical as GO
+       obj = GO.GeogridOptical()

+where "Geogrid()" is for radar data and "GeogridOptical()" for optical data.

-* The "geogrid" object has several parameters that have to be set up (listed below; can also be obtained by referring to "testGeogrid.py"):
+* The "Geogrid" object has several parameters that have to be set up (listed below; can also be obtained by referring to "testGeogrid_ISCE.py"):

-       ------------------radar parameters------------------
+       ------------------radar parameters (for radar only)------------------
        startingRange:       starting range
        rangePixelSize:      range pixel size
        sensingStart:        starting azimuth time